Microsoft-community/Community-website/wiki/backup.md

 Drive for Desktop lets you easily manage and share content across all your devices and the cloud.
 It enables you to access your files and folders in a familiar location and keeps your files in sync between the cloud and your computer.

 ![Drive preferences page](img/backup/google-drive-prefs.png)

-#### Pros

-- Free.
-- Can be used across multiple devices.
-- Easy to use interface.

-#### Cons

-- Limited 15GB storage for free.
-You have to purchase more storage space.

 #### Setting up Drive for Desktop